esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 ### 6. Resting in the Mystery

-The chapter outline notes: *"Someone asked me once: 'The mystery—is it ours to figure out, or to revere?'
+*"Someone asked me once: 'The mystery—is it ours to figure out, or to revere?'
 In the shadow of grace, we learn it's the latter."*

 We don't have to understand everything.
 We don't have to have it all figured out.
 We don't have to explain how grace works or why God chooses to shelter us rather than remove the trial.